syncfusion-content/wpf-docs/wpf/Hub-Tile/Getting-Started.md

 ### Adding control manually in XAML

-In order to add control manually in XAML, do the below steps,
+In order to add control manually in XAML, follow the below steps:

-1. Add the below required assembly references to the project,
+1. Add the below required assembly references to the project.
 	* Syncfusion.SfHubTile.WPF
 	* Syncfusion.SfShared.WPF
-2. Import Syncfusion WPF schema **http://schemas.syncfusion.com/wpf** or namespace **Syncfusion.Windows.Controls.Notification** in XAML page.
+2. Import Syncfusion WPF schema **http://schemas.syncfusion.com/wpf** in the XAML page.
 3. Declare SfHubTile and SfPulsingTile controls in XAML page.

 {% tabs %}